Instantly Compare Life Insurance Rates:

 Although undergoing a medical examination might be a bit of a hassle, the reason the insurance companies require you to undergo one is so they can determine your level of risk.
 The greater your risk of actually having to cash in on the policy, the greater your premium rates will be.

-The medical examination also serves as a tool to help the insurance company determine whether or not you answered the medical questions on your application honestly.
+The medical exam also serves as a tool to help the insurance company determine whether or not you answered the medical questions on your application honestly.
 Of course, it is possible that a medical exam will reveal medical problems that you didn't know you had.
 At the same time, if you claim to not be a smoker and nicotine is found in your system, it is a sure sign that you were being less than honest when you filled out your application.

 When you fill out your life insurance application, you will answer a number of questions regarding your current health as well as your medical history.
 Based on this information, the insurance company will determine a preliminary quote.
 This quote may change, however, based upon the results of your medical examination.